edwardgerhold/syntaxjs/README.md

 (****) the files have to be cleaned up inside, that some functions move. and maybe two files become one.

+(*****) typed mem and stack machine is a must for me but it will still take a while.
+But then we´ll also have Weak Maps and Weak Refs.
+The code itself needs some refactoring for member expressions, which get replaced by getter functions, and the OrdinaryObject.prototype and the used this value have to be replaced by object with methods and a preceding argument of the function, but the getFunction(obj, name) interface is already existing, so i´m (almost) knowing what i´m doing.

+(******) Only serious problems: No parallel processing until ES7, no int64 until ES7 nativly exists, OR: one writes node modules providing interfaces into node.js to check it out under node.js.
+OR: the browsers prototype the same public.

 New: Multiple Realms
 ======================